 We apply our studies to the example network.
-The

-algorithm was evaluated on the same network as used in [2] (Fig. 2).
+The algorithm was evaluated on the same network as used in [2] (Fig. 2).
 We assume that the number of wavelengths on each link is 10.
 We run the ILP formulation on random demands, where each random demand has between 25 and 40 connection requests.
 We give the results of capacity utilization for the network in Fig. 3.
 It is shown, as expected, that our portioning configuration NPOPA has higher capacity utilization compared to SNP.

-We give the average, maximum, and minimum lengths of a pair of sub-paths in Fig. 4.
-It is shown that the average, maximum, and minimum lengths for NPOPA are less than those of SNP.
-It means that the average, maximum, minimum restoration times for NPOPA are less than those of SNP.
+We give the results of average, maximum and minimum lengths of all sub-path pairs in Fig. 4.
+It is shown that they are less for NPOPA than that for SNP.
+It means that the restoration time for NPOPA is less than that for SNP.

-The calculating complexity for NPOPA is almost same as that of SNP because we use the almost same time in calculation of the total number of wavelength-links for two cases.
-References
+The calculating complexity for NPOPA is almost same as that for SNP because we use the almost same time in calculation of the total number of wavelength-links for two cases.

-[1] P. Ho and H. T. Mouftah, "A Framework for Service-Guaranteed Shared Protection in WDM Mesh Networks," IEEE Communications Magazine, vol. 40, pp. 97-103, Feb.
+[1] P. Ho and H.T.
+Mouftah, "A Framework for Service-Guaranteed Shared Protection in WDM Mesh Networks," IEEE Communications Magazine, Vol. 40, pp. 97-103, Feb.
 2002.
+[2] C. Ou, H. Zang, and B. Mukheriee, "Sub-Path